WiktorSchab/CameraEditorApp/README.md

 # CameraEditorApp
-Simple GUI app to add filters to camera in real time
+Simple GUI app to modify to camera image in real time